Learning Optimal Fair Classification Trees: Trade-offs Between Interpretability, Fairness, and Accuracy: Abstract

 \section{Abstract}

-The increasing use of machine learning in high-stakes domains -- where people's livelihoods are impacted -- creates an urgent need for interpretable and fair algorithms.
-In these settings it is also critical for such algorithms to be accurate.
-With these needs in mind, we propose a mixed integer optimization (MIO) framework for learning optimal classification trees of fixed depth that can be conveniently augmented with arbitrary domain specific fairness constraints.
-We benchmark our method against state-of-the-art approaches for building fair trees on popular datasets; given a fixed discrimination threshold, our approach improves out-of-sample (OOS) accuracy by 2 percentage points on average and obtains a higher OOS accuracy on 100\% of the experiments.
-We also incorporate various algorithmic fairness notions into our method, showcasing its versatile modeling power that allows decision makers to fine-tune the trade-off between accuracy and fairness.
+The increasing use of machine learning in high-stakes domains -- where people's livelihoods are impacted -- creates an urgent need for interpretable, fair, and highly accurate algorithms.
+With these needs in mind, we propose a mixed integer optimization (MIO) framework for learning optimal classification trees -- one of the most interpretable models -- that can be augmented with arbitrary fairness constraints.
+In order to better quantify the ``price of interpretability'', we also propose a new measure of model interpretability called \textit{decision complexity} that allows for comparisons across different classes of machine learning models.
+We benchmark our method against state-of-the-art approaches for fair classification on popular datasets; in doing so, we conduct one of the first comprehensive analyses of the trade-offs between interpretability, fairness, and predictive accuracy.
+Given a fixed disparity threshold, our method has a price of interpretability of about 4.2 percentage points in terms of out-of-sample accuracy compared to the best performing, complex models.
+However, our method consistently finds decisions with almost full parity, while other methods rarely do.